Notion

 import { LoginForm } from "../components/LoginForm";

-export function Login({ notion, user, setUser, setDeviceId }) {
+export function Login({ neurosity, user, setUser, setDeviceId }) {

 const [email, setEmail] = useState("");